bezh7/cbc-hackathon-project/QUICKSTART.md

 ## Prerequisites

 - Python 3.10 or higher
-- API keys for:
-  - DeepSeek (for vision/VLM capabilities)
-  - OpenAI (for GPT analysis)
+- OpenAI API key (for vision, analysis, and chat)

 ## Installation Steps